crisperdue/prooftoys-site/content/inference.md

 ## Tautologies

 Tautologies are purely "boolean" statements that are true.
-In this sense a boolean statement is one where every part of it has a boolean value.
-In other words every variable and constant in it is boolean and every function in it has boolean values.
+A tautology is a statement containing only boolean variables, boolean constants (`T` and `F`), and functions with boolean inputs and a boolean value.

-There is a simple procedure for deciding whether a boolean statement is true or not.
-Prooftoys implements in a straightforward way, and if the statement is true, it also proves it using substitution and replacement.
+There is a simple procedure for deciding whether a boolean statement is true or not by checking every combination of values for all variables in the statement.
+Prooftoys does this in a straightforward way, and if the statement is true it produces a proof using substitution and replacement.
 If you inspect a Prooftoys proof of a tautology you will see some inference rules not described here, but if you break them down further you will see that in the end they only use replacement and substitution.

 ## Replacement and rewriting